Ravenbrook/mps/procedure/review.rst

 This is the procedure for reviewing changes to the MPS in order to `prevent defects <2.
 Purpose>`_.

+[Insert time-to-execute estimates here based on measurements during testing of this procedure.
+RB 2023-01-23.]

 This is a placeholder while we arrange to bring in documents from outside the MPS Git repository and tree.
 For background, see `GitHub issue #95 <https://github.com/Ravenbrook/mps/issues/95>`_.